-Technical plans for FFY 2020 include an update of the Oracle policy automation (business rules engine), an update to ISAM (access management), and an Oracle database update.
+Technical plans for FFY 2020 include planning for an update of the Oracle Policy Automation (OPA), the business rules engine, an update to ISAM (access management), and an Oracle database update.
 In addition, the State believes that FFY 2020 will see efficiencies in IT management driven by improvements to the Data Review Board (DRB), improvements to Technical Change Control Board (TCCB), and the temporary establishment of an application performance management group.